ssdgithub/agr-sdk-example-android/README.md

 To setup your project you should implement `IAGRBillingHandler` interface and than call `new AGRBilling().preparePayment(IAGRBillingHandler mListener, int vendorID, String accountID, int amount)` where:
 * mListener - delegate class for IAGRBillingHandler
 * vendorID - your vendor ID from AGR.uz
+* vendorSecretKey - your vendor secret key from AGR.uz
 * accountID - account indetifier in your service
 * amount - amount to pay (optional)